How to live minimally without giving away all your possessions

-- The cleaning and organisation of stuff, kids toys, bills, a business to be run, dishes and a ridiculous never end pile of washing, the car trips to go to a movie or a trampoline park and …
+- The cleaning and organisation of stuff, kids toys, bills, a business to be run, dishes and a ridiculous never-ending pile of washing, the car trip to go to a movie or a trampoline park and…

-These simple things in life remove a grear deal of our often self imposed stress and give us the time to enjoy the things that matter.
+These simple things in life remove a great deal of our often self-imposed stress and give us the time to enjoy the things that matter.

-These are the small but signification steps to a more simple life:
+These are the small but significant steps to a more simple life:

 Quality over quantity

-Buy something if you really need it or really love it.
-Invest in key pieces of furniture or art and if you aren’t sure wait.
+Buy something if you need it or love it.
+Invest in key pieces of furniture or art and if you aren’t sure, wait.
 Unique and different pieces will stand the test of time, fashion pieces will come and go.